 Lake Eppalock is a nice spot for the family.
 The Lake Eppalock holiday park is right on the lake and has a swimming pool, jumping pillow and playground to entertain the kids.
 Plenty of fishing spots with surrounding BBQ facilities and active birdlife also exist.
 There are also nearby caravan parks, boat ramps and toilet facilities.
 This is also a good location for camping.
 Nearby attractions include Redesdale Bridge, Mount Ida lookout, Turpins Falls and the Cascades.
 Lake Eppalock is a 30-minute drive from Bendigo and a 20-minute drive from Heathcote.
 Both are vibrant townships with plenty of shops, cafes, and restaurants.
 You’re also quite close to the Heathcote wine country.
 With multiple vineyards, you can stop in to do some wine tasting.

-Watch as Al From FishingMad fishes at Lake Eppalock, catching some amazing fish and walking you through gear and techniques to catch them.
+Watch Al from FishingMad fish at Lake Eppalock, and walking you through gear and techniques.

 Fishing Lake Eppalock